dainst/civers-prototype/docs/README_TECHNICAL.md

 With a tool like Selenium, however, one can execute JavaScript to convert the blobs in the context of the running page.
 The result is then *base64* converted and is saved to a file on a storage site on the local machine.
 The `src` fields of the `img` tags then get adjusted accordingly, to reference the local files.

+### Pop-Ups

+Many sites nowadays present popups, where users must make decisions regarding to browser privacy.
+Usually this means choosing between some options of accepting or not accepting cookies.
+With the help of *Selenium*, which let's one interact with the browser in an automated fashion, it is possible to click one's way such that a page can be seen "as is" (i.e. without a popup obstructing the view).
+If this is or is not difficult to do in a general manner remains to be seen.9